autogluon/autogluon/docs/tutorials/multimodal/advanced_topics/efficient_finetuning_basic.md

 By combining [gradient checkpointing](https://pytorch.org/docs/stable/checkpoint.html) and parameter-efficient finetuning, it is feasible to finetune
 [google/flan-t5-xl](https://huggingface.co/google/flan-t5-xl) that has close to two billion parameterswith a single T4 GPU available in
 [AWS G4 instances](https://aws.amazon.com/ec2/instance-types/g4/).
 To turn on gradient checkpointing, you just need to set `"model.hf_text.gradient_checkpointing"` to `True`.
+To accelerate the training, we downsample the number of training sampels to be 200.

 ```{.python .input}
 # Just for clean the space